Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 * **New and Overlooked Stories.** The entry should encourage its players to tell a new kind of story, a story that has often been overlooked, or a familiar story from a new perspective.
 * **Engaging.** The game should inspire the reader with ideas and questions.
 It should make the reader want to play this game as soon as possible.

+### Prizes

+This year we have a wide array of prizes to offer to the Finalists and Winners including professional layout for the winners, special coverage in various media outlets, and top-quality RPGs and supplements.
+[Check them out here.]({{site.baseurl}}/prizes)

 ### Licensing and Ownership
 Each entry will be publicly posted [on this page]({{site.baseurl}}/2018entries).
 We reserve the right to reject entries that we consider to be inappropriate or offensive.